A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Abstract

 \section{Abstract}

 The degree heterogeneity and homophily are two typical features in network data.
 In this paper, we formulate a general model for undirected networks with these two features and present the moment estimation for inferring the degree and homophily parameters.
-Our model only specifies a marginal distribution on each edge in weighted or unweighted graphs and admits the non-independent dyad structures unlike previous works that assume independent dyads.
-We establish a unified theoretical framework under which the consistency of the moment estimator hold as the size of networks goes to infinity.
-We also derive its asymptotic representation that can be used to characterize its limiting distribution.
-The asymptotic representation of the estimator of the homophily parameter contains a bias term.
-Accurate inference necessitates bias-correction.
-Several applications are provided to illustrate the unified theoretical result.
+The binary or nonbinary network edges are simultaneously considered.
+We establish a unified theoretical framework under which the consistency of the moment estimator holds as the size of networks goes to infinity.
+We also derive the asymptotic representation of the moment estimator that can be used to characterize its limiting distribution.
+The asymptotic representation of the moment estimator of the homophily parameter contains a bias term.
+Two applications are provided to illustrate the theoretical result.
+Numerical studies and a real data analysis demonstrate our theoretical findings.

 5 pt \textbf{Key words}: Asymptotical representation; Consistency; Moment estimation; Network data \\

 { \bf Mathematics Subject Classification:} 62F12, 91D30.

 5pt